opendocsg/opendoc-state-courts-practice-directions-2021/PART-19-PROCEEDINGS-BEFORE-THE-COMMUNITY-COURTS-AND-TRIBUNALS-CLUSTER.md

 >>(i) any application or order number in respect of which the application is made/document is filed (as the case may be);

->>(ii) the Court or Tribunal (eg, Small Claims Tribunal, Employment Claims Tribunal, Community Disputes Resolution Tribunal, Protection from Harassment Court or District Court) in which the application or document is filed;
+>>(ii) the Court or Tribunal (*eg*, Small Claims Tribunal, Employment Claims Tribunal, Community Disputes Resolution Tribunal, Protection from Harassment Court or District Court) in which the application or document is filed;

->>(iii) the capacity in which the person is filing the application or document (eg, respondent, relevant party or appointed psychiatrist);
+>>(iii) the capacity in which the person is filing the application or document (*eg*, respondent, relevant party or appointed psychiatrist);

 >>(iv) if an application is being filed, the other party/parties to the application and their capacity as such; and